 - a.
-The remote parking lot must be located within the specified distance of the principal use served as set forth in Sec.
+The remote parking facility must be located within the specified distance of the principal use served as set forth in Sec.
 7.1.5.B. - b.
-The remote parking lot must be located completely within the same contiguous zoning district as the principal use served. - c.
+The remote parking facility must be located completely within a zoning district that permits the principal use that the parking is serving. - c.
 A Type A1 or A2 transitional protective yard (see Sec.
 7.2.4.A.) must be established along any side of the property abutting a residential use. - d.
 In an R-1, R-2, R-4, R-6, R-10 or R-X district, a fee may not be charged.